PASTORS & STAFF

 As Union seeks to live out its mission to promote Christ’s gospel of liberation, Kyle brings his creativity and organizational capacity to build sustainable ministries and nurture others’ callings to ministry.
 He believes that our role as the church is to live into Christ’s vision of the Kin-dom of God, being a place where we practice personal and social holiness and live in radical solidarity with one another across social barriers.

-Kyle is a commissioned elder in provisional connection in the North Texas Conference of The United Methodist Church.
+Kyle is an ordained elder in full connection in the North Texas Conference of The United Methodist Church.
 He graduated from Boston University School of Theology with his Master of Divinity in May 2021.
 After growing up in Texan suburbs, he completed undergraduate studies at The University of Texas at Austin (B.A.
 Psychology and Plan II) and served a year with Americorps in Austin.

 In his free time, Kyle enjoys playing music, binge-watching “The West Wing,” and spending quality time with his partner, Angie, and family.